ronskoro/holiday-challenge/backend/README.md

 I have created a short demo that can be accessed here: https://drive.google.com/file/d/1vUXjRa7CoWf5RCqKKO1L64QLunkKzObl/view?usp=share_link.
 In case you have any issues, you can contact me here: rskorobogat@gmail.com or message me via Linkedin.

 I am quite proud with the end result.
-As you can see in the video, the performance is for the queries is about 200-300ms.
-In addition, I also created a Dockerfile to make it easier to run the application yourself.
+As you can see in the video, the performance for the queries is about 200-300ms, which is very high in comparison to 20secs without any optimizations.
+In addition, I also created a Dockerfile to make it easier to run the application yourself as well as scripts to automate some of the steps.

 I chose a new tech stack to make the challenge even more exciting, but that made it more difficult.
 Overall, I spent more time on this project than I am proud to say 😉,but I am pretty happy with the results.
 I think they are quite suitable for even real-life production systems.
 Thank you for considering my application and looking forward to hearing from you!

 ### Prerequisites for running the application